cdapio/tephra/README.rst

 Transaction Server Configuration
 ................................

-The Tephra transaction server can be deployed on master nodes for the cluster, for example, colocating the transaction server on any nodes running the HBase HMaster process.
+The Tephra transaction server can be deployed on the same cluster nodes running the HBase HMaster process.
 The transaction server requires that the HBase libraries be available on the server's Java ``CLASSPATH``.

 The transaction server supports the following configuration properties.
 All configuration properties can be added to the ``hbase-site.xml`` file on the server's ``CLASSPATH``: